Agricultural Impact Statement (AIS) Frequently Asked Questions

 What types of land or property right transactions must be reported to DATCP?

-All project initiator land purchases (i.e. fee-simple, warranty deed) and property right purchases (i.e. permanent or temporary easements) from an agricultural operation shall be reported to DATCP as a part of the project notification (see How is DATCP notified of a project?).
+All project initiator land purchases (i.e. fee-simple, warranty deed) and property right purchases (i.e. permanent or temporary easements) from an agricultural operation shall be reported to DATCP as a part of the project notification (refer to How is DATCP notified of a project?).

 Does DATCP need to be notified of projects located entirely within an existing right-of-way?